ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 ## 15 to 16 {#s15}

+* Qualification of RFCs 6651/2 in Section 3.
 * Spell "Auth-Failure" at bullet 3 of Section 4.
-* Cite RFC 6590 when mentioning redaction
+* Cite RFC 6590 when mentioning redaction.
+* s/using the wrong sending path/failing authentication/.
+* Remove unnecessary IANA Considerations.